pulumi/registry/themes/default/content/registry/packages/google-native/_index.md

 ---

 {{< notes >}}
-Google Cloud Native is in public preview.
+Google Cloud Native is available in developer preview.
+While upstream changes continue to be delivered, active development is paused.
 Breaking changes may be introduced in minor version releases.

 [Google Cloud Classic](/registry/packages/gcp) remains fully supported and recommended for production use.
 {{< /notes >}}